 Another distinction between the two watches is the number of straps that can be used with them.
 The Huawei GT 2e has a slightly different mount, and it can only be used with certain types of straps.
 As a result, standard 22mm watch straps will not fit the watch.
 Overall, if you want an activity tracker with a sporty appearance, the Huawei GT 2e is a good option.

-The Apple Watch Series 5 is one of the best smartwatches available, and if you are an Apple user, you should get it because of its integration with the Apple Ecosystem.
+The Apple Watches are one of the best smartwatches available, and if you are an Apple user, you should get it because of its integration with the Apple Ecosystem.

-The design of the Apple Watch Series 5 is very similar to previous watches, and there is no need for change in my opinion because this design is perfect.
+The design of the Apple Watches is perfect and there is no need for change in my opinion because this design is perfect.
 Apple has spent a lot of time and effort on the design of the Apple Watch over the years, and it is now more refined than ever.

 On the inside, you’ll find a slew of great sensors, such as a GPS sensor, a gyroscope, an accelerometer, and many others.
 The watch can also detect cardiac irregularities as well as falls.
 So, if you’re looking for the best activity tracker for your iPhone or Apple ecosystem, the Apple Watch Series 5 is the way to go.